carbon-design-system/carbon-platform/docs/services-web-app.md

 1. Select all repo scopes
 1. Copy the `/services/web-app/.env.example` file and rename to `/services/web-app/.env.local`
 1. Add your token to that new `.env.local` file

-## Running on Production

-When running application on production, additional environment variables configurations are necessary:
-- CARBON_BASE_URL: base url of deployed application

 ## Dependencies Set up